 Estimated Value (PSA 3): $500,000

-Never has an error on a baseball card proven to be more valuable than on the 1909 T206 baseball card of one Joe Doyle.
+Never has an error on a baseball card proven more valuable than on the 1909 T206 baseball card of one Joe Doyle.

-Doyle, a pitcher for the New York Highlanders of the American League at the time was a good player but only lasted five seasons with only 22 wins.
+Doyle, a pitcher for the New York Highlanders of the American League at the time, was a good player but only lasted five seasons and had only 22 wins.

-His T206 card is supposed to say “American” on the bottom front but instead, the error card says “Nat’l”.
+His T206 card is supposed to have “American” on the bottom front, but the error card says “Nat’l.”

 There are less than ten known variations of the card, with the most recent sale of a PSA 3 version of the card selling for over $400K.